Licensing criteria for hospital-based ECE services

 The service must still complete the identity check and risk assessment for all children’s workers, even if these have already been completed by another organisation.

-In addition to safety checking children’s workers under the Vulnerable Children Act, centres/services still need to meet their police vetting obligations under Sections 319D-319FE of the Education Act 1989.
+In addition to safety checking children’s workers under the Children's Act 2014, centres/services still need to meet their police vetting obligations under Sections 319D-319FE of the Education Act 1989.

 Further information is available on the Police vetting page of the Education website.